Ozark Campus Admission

-All students must provide immunizations by way of an official record from another educational institution, certificate from a licensed medical doctor, or an authorized public health department representative.
-Proof of the appropriate immunizations must be presented to the Office of Admissions prior to admission to the university.
+All students born after January 1, 1957, must provide immunizations by way of an official record from another educational institution, certificate from a licensed medical doctor, or an authorized public health department representative.
+Proof of the appropriate immunizations must be presented to the Office of Admissions upon enrollment to the university.
 Students may be exempted from the immunization requirements if there is a medical contraindication or if religious or philosophical belief prohibits immunizations.
-Exemptions must be obtained from the Arkansas Department of Health by emailing firstname.lastname@example.org.
+Exemptions must be obtained from the Arkansas Department of Health by emailing email@example.com.

 All students who hold resident alien status must provide a copy of their resident alien card documenting an unexpired status.